-3.1 This Practice Note was issued and commences on 30 January 2017 and will apply to all proceedings in the List whenever commenced.
+3.1 This Practice Note was issued and commences on 1 December 2018, as revised, and will apply to all proceedings in the List whenever commenced.

 4 PROCEEDINGS SUITABLE FOR INCLUSION IN THE LIST

 - 4.1 Proceedings under: - a) the Confiscation Act 1997 (Vic); - b) the Proceeds of Crime Act 2002 (Cth); or - c) any other Victorian and Commonwealth legislation providing for the restraint or forfeiture of property connected with criminal activity, should be initiated in the List.